s-zeid/DerpScrubber/README.markdown

 This is mainly intended for internal use, and is only documented here for completeness.

+If the user is currently moving the scrubber bar, then this method will silently fail without triggering any move-related events.

 DerpScrubber.moveToCoefficient(coeff)
 -------------------------------------
 Sets the size of the highlighted area to the given number, **times 100,** as a percentage of the entire bar space.

+If the user is currently moving the scrubber bar, then this method will silently fail without triggering any move-related events.

 DerpScrubber.moveToPercent(percent)